Aeroluna/LunaCoopMod/README.md

   - Removes any negative effects on target allied unit.
   - Can remove Seeker Missile, Parasitic Bomb, and Irradiate.

-A niche ability that helps Raynor against spellcasters.
+*I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
 Is also a powerful tool against the Black Death mutation.
 Gives Medics more depth than just an a-move unit.

 - Added autocast to Stimpack.